Priyanshu-SR/Priyanshu-SR/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently learning c language
 - 💞️ I’m looking to collaborate on codes and small projects
-- 📫 How to reach me through my email
+- 📫 Reach me through my email
--

 <!---
 Priyanshu-SR/Priyanshu-SR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.